rust-unofficial/patterns/patterns/behavioural/command.md

 and variables defined as seperate module then using trait objects would be more suitable.
 A case of application can be found in [`actix`](https://actix.rs/), which uses trait objects when it registers a handler function for routes.
 In case of using `Fn` trait objects we can create and use commands in the same way as we used in case of function pointers.

 As performance, there is always a trade-off between performance and code simplicity and organisation.
-Static dispatch gives faster performance, while dynamics dispatch provides flexibility when we structure our application.
+Static dispatch gives faster performance, while dynamic dispatch provides flexibility when we structure our application.

 ## See also